-Sforno in his commentary on the Portion of Tazria explains regarding the contamination of leprosy, "The leprosy that affects a garment or the walls of one's house is not similar to any deterioration of these items...These lesions and discolorations are intended to open the ears of the owner of the garment or the house to the sin that he has committed.
+Sforno in his commentary on Tazria: Regarding the contamination of leprosy, "The leprosy that affects a garment or the walls of one's house is not similar to any deterioration of these items...These lesions and discolorations are intended to open the ears of the owner of the garment or the house to the sin that he has committed.
 As the Gemara tells us regarding engaging in the produce of the Sabbatical Year in a commercial manner..."

-The Torah tells us that it is forbidden to derive financial benefit from the produce of the Sabbatical year.
+Torah: It is forbidden to derive financial benefit from the produce of the Sabbatical year.

-The Gemara in Tractate Kiddushin states that if a person engages in commercial transactions with produce of the Sabbatical Year he will face many severe consequences which will evolve over time.
+Gemara in Tractate Kiddushin: If a person engages in commercial transactions with produce of the Sabbatical Year he will face many severe consequences which will evolve over time.
 This person will have to initially sell his movable assets and subsequently his fixed assets (properties and house).
 Eventually because of his financial difficulties, he will need to sell his daughter into slavery, and ultimately be forced to sell himself as a slave (not only to a Jew but even an idolater).
-The Gemara tells us that when one initially is confronted with these difficulties he should appreciate that it is because he had transgressed and thus should be motivated to correct his wrongdoings.
+When one initially is confronted with these difficulties he should appreciate that it is because he had transgressed and thus should be motivated to correct his wrongdoings.
 However if he glosses over the problem and remains oblivious to his circumstance, G-d will further complicate his financial state and ultimately cause him to lose everything (including his freedom).

-Sforno continues, "The human being is the ultimate purpose of existence because he is the only one who could reflect G-d in his understanding and actions.
+Sforno: "The human being is the ultimate purpose of existence because he is the only one who could reflect G-d in his understanding and actions.
 As it states, 'Let us make man in Our image, after Our form...'
-Man's intellect is a reflection of G-d's Image and his free choice is a reflection of G-d's Form...This value and reflection only has relevance to the Jew...Those who are in a trance and will not be awakened or aroused whatsoever are considered to be under the influence of the Zodiac.
+Man's intellect is a reflection of G-d's Image and his free choice is a reflection of G-d's Form...This value and reflection only has relevance to the Jew...
+Those who are in a trance and will not be awakened or aroused whatsoever are considered to be under the influence of the Zodiac.
 They are affected by the natural order as any animal...However, when the Jew chooses to reflect upon his actions and repent, he has relevance to G-d and is thus taken beyond the influence of the Zodiac...Unfortunately, since the generations have not achieved this level of awareness and status, there has not been the occurrence of the leprosy mentioned in the Torah."